* International lenders to return to Greece this week

 * Markets expect successful assessment of Greek reforms

-* Falling yields, rising trading volumes are encouraging signs
+* Falling yields, rising trading volumes seen encouraging

-* But inverted yield curve still suggests default fears
+* Inverted yield curve still suggests default fears

 By Marius Zaharia

-LONDON, Feb 18 (Reuters) - Greek bond yields on Tuesday hovered around their lowest levels since the country’s debt restructuring as its international lenders said they will return to Athens this week to assess the delivery of economic reforms.
+LONDON, Feb 18 (Reuters) - Greek bond yields hovered on Tuesday around their lowest since the country’s debt was restructured, with its international lenders set to return to Athens this week to resume bailout talks.

-The lenders interrupted a visit last year due to a lack of progress in discussions with Greek authorities.
-Since then, Greece has shown significant improvement.
+The “troika” of the International Monetary Fund, the European Commission and the European Central Bank interrupted a visit last year due to a lack of progress in discussions with Greek authorities.
+Since then, the Greek economy has shown signs of significant improvement.

-Its budget surplus for 2013 beat forecasts and its economy shrank less than the government or its lenders expected - achievements which should lead to the disbursement of a tranche held up since September, analysts said.
+Its budget surplus without debt repayments for 2013 beat forecasts and its economy shrank less than the government or its lenders expected - achievements which should lead to the disbursement of loans held up since September, analysts said.

-Greek 10-year yields dipped slightly to 7.56 percent, trading less than 10 basis points above their lowest levels since a March 2012 debt restructuring hit last week.
+Greek 10-year yields last stood at 7.58 percent, about 10 basis points above their lowest levels since a March 2012 debt restructuring, which were hit last week.

-A spike in trading volumes and a tentative resurgence of debt insurance instruments represented further signs of healing in a market once at the mercy of so-called vulture funds reputed for seeking high returns in collapsed assets.
+A spike in trading volumes in Greek bonds and a tentative resurgence of debt insurance instruments were further signals of healing in a market once at the mercy of so-called vulture funds reputed for seeking high returns in collapsed assets.

 Volumes in the first five weeks of the year stood at about 546 million euros, about 36 percent of the turnover for the whole of 2013 and almost matching 2012’s annual volume, Greek central bank data showed.

-That indicated Greek bonds appealed to a broader group of investors than just domestic banks and high-risk hedge funds while volatile trading during this year’s emerging market tensions suggested investors with mandates in the developing world were now holding some Greek bonds as well.
+That indicated a broader group of investors than just domestic banks and high-risk hedge funds were interested in Greek bonds while volatile trading during this year’s emerging market tensions suggested investors with mandates in the developing world were holding some Greek bonds as well.

-This year has also seen the re-appearance of prices of Greek credit default swaps, last quoted at roughly 490 basis points, although data provider Markit said CDS prices for the moment were just indicative.
+This year has also seen the re-appearance of prices of Greek credit default swaps, last quoted at roughly 490 basis points, although data provider Markit said they were for the moment only indicative.
 The market effectively collapsed after Greece restructured its debt.

 Once CDS trading picks up, investors will be able to hedge their exposure to Greek bonds and may be more willing to hold them.